 This is one of those drinks I wish I had discovered long ago.
 I wish my mother had given it to me as a child (without the alcohol of course).
-It’s all watermelon fruit, so apart from the calories it has some health benefit.
-It’s a cross between a slushy and a sorbet and it’s utterly thirst quenching.
+It’s all watermelon fruit, so apart from the calories, it has some health benefit.
+It’s a cross between a slushy and sorbet and it’s utterly thirst-quenching.
 You could easily make it for a brunch, or even just as breakfast.

 The idea to make this was given to me by my friend Kristy who also happens to assist me on food styling TV shoots.
 Her boyfriend makes these for her all the time.
-I made my versions with coconut water, which I love, and find when added to a cocktail, makes the drink so much more tasty and thirst quenching.
+I made my versions with coconut water, which I love, and find when added to a cocktail, makes the drink so much tastier and thirst-quenching.
 I made a strawberry and coconut water cocktail before which was stunning, so I decided to add a splash to this frozen watermelon daiquiri.
 A few basil leaves freshened it all up but mint would work brilliantly.

 I used the same method as I did with my frozen pineapple daiquiri, and I froze the pieces of watermelon before, so no ice is required.
 This is such a cool thing to do (pardon the pun), because you can take fruit into another season simply by storing it in your freezer.
 I currently have a variety of fruit in my freezer waiting to be turned into something else.
 It could be jam, ice cream or a cocktail.
 Who knows.

-In terms of deciding what booze to add to this drink, I think white rum or vodka work well, and tequila would probably be tasty too.
+In terms of deciding what booze to add to this drink, I think white rum or vodka works well, and tequila would probably be tasty too.
 It rocks without any alcohol at all.

 - 3 – 4 cups frozen watermelon chunks